aimms/how-to/Articles/343/343-use-metadata-in-write-to-table.rst

 On the other hand, obtaining metadata via the ODBC function `SQLForeignKeys <https://docs.microsoft.com/en-us/sql/odbc/reference/syntax/sqlforeignkeys-function>`_ from a database can be rather time-consuming.
 This depends on the database vendor and the complexity of the database schema.
-Thereby this initial overhead can be significant in the overall performance if there are only one or a few rows to be persisted.
+Thereby this initial overhead can be significant in the overall performance if there are several tables to be written, and for each table only one or a few rows to be persisted.

 Database schema design and providing metadata
 ------------------------------------------------